nicehash/NiceHashMiner-Archived/README.md

 Groups\UsePassword | text or null | Use this password when launching miner.
 If null, default password 'x' is used.
 Groups\Algorithms\UsePassword | text or null | Use this password when launching miner and this algorithm.
 If null, Groups\UsePassword is used.

 Do not change any 'Name' parameters - changin them will not have any effect.
 'Name' parameters are there only for easier config management.
-Eventually, we will make all these config properties configurable over GUI.

 Examples:
 --------